-The vast majority of defaults are anticipated in financial markets, so a good deal of the negative price action associated with a default may occur before the actual announcement.
-The majority of defaults are preceded by downgrades to the credit ratings of the issuing entity.
-The result is that most defaults occur among lower-rated bonds issued by entities that already have well-known problems.
+Most defaults are anticipated in financial markets.
+This means a good deal of the negative price action that comes with a default may occur before the default is announced.
+Many defaults are preceded by downgrades to the credit ratings of the issuing entity.
+This results in most defaults occurring among lower-rated bonds issued by entities that already have well-known problems.

-The impact of default risk in these areas of the market is measured by the default rate or the percentage of bond issues within a given asset class that have defaulted in the prior twelve months.
-When the default rate is low or falling, it tends to be a positive for the credit-sensitive segments of the market; when it is high and rising, these segments tend to lag.
+The impact of default risk in these areas of the market is measured by the default rate within a given asset class that has defaulted in the prior 12 months.
+When the default rate is low or falling, it tends to be positive for the credit-sensitive segments of the market; when it is high and rising, these segments tend to lag.

 The Bottom Line

-Individuals can avoid the impact of defaults by sticking with high-quality individual securities or lower-risk bond funds.
-Active managers can avoid default risk through intensive research, but keep in mind that a rising default can weigh on entire market segments and therefore pressure fund returns even if the manager can avoid securities that default.
-As a result, defaults can affect all investors to some extent, even those who don’t hold individual bonds.
+You can avoid the impact of defaults by sticking with high-quality individual securities or lower-risk bond funds.
+Active managers can avoid default risk through research.
+Keep in mind that a rising default can weigh on entire market segments and pressure fund returns, even if the manager can avoid securities that default.
+As a result, defaults can affect all investors to some extent—even those who don’t hold individual bonds.